 Among the most impressive networks incorporating learning for specific careers are up-to-date vocational high schools, career academies,

 .
 Each provides some form of applied learning related to the labor market from programs linked to industries (e.g., finance, veterinary technology, information technology, and health care), to individualized multi-year mentorships, to an engineering curriculum that gets students started on design thinking.
 Each provides opportunities for students to become truly engaged in problem solving, teamwork, and communicating with diverse colleagues.

 For example, Cristo Rey students share a single full-time job (in a law firm, bank, hospital, or other setting), with each student working one day a week to pay tuition for schooling.
 Big Picture students make personalized learning plans that take them out to work several days a week with mentors of their choice with the goal of defining their passions and finding work that is satisfying.
 Massachusetts vocational schools typically host companies on site as well as provide clinical training required for industry certifications.

 I'll end with a particularly interesting school in Clovis, California.
 The

-competence needed to search for and obtain work that is meaningful.
+There are many more examples, but my goal here is to underscore that every young person should have the opportunity to gain the knowledge, skills, and competence needed to search for and obtain work that is meaningful.
 The argument I'm making is not that kids need jobs--that is certainly true--but a far more radical proposition-- that learning to work, learning about work, and experiencing a productive workplace should be integral to secondary-level education.

 Young people are taking control of their own pathway to careers, college and contribution.
 Powered by digital learning, "GenDIY" is combatting unemployment and the rising costs of earning a degree by seeking alternative pathways to find or create jobs they love.
 Follow their stories here and on Twitter at #GenDIY.